 direction, for a period of time returns to the starting point (from the opposite side).
 The same is

 true for rays of light: light sent from somewhere in a certain

 direction "orbits the universe" and returns to the

-after a while.
-Similar "ghosts" arise
+distance after a certain time.
+Similar "ghosts" arise here when observing

 each luminous object *), so we could see some stars or galaxies

 twice in different places in the sky (however, the search for

 identical duplicate objects in opposite places in the sky was not

 *) By the way, this effect would lead to Olbers' photometric paradox in Einstein's cosmological model, similar to the earlier idea of an infinite static universe.
 This is because each ray from each star will constantly orbit the universe until it hits another star or scatters on interstellar matter.
 In a closed static universe, in which the average luminosity of the stars is the same for an infinitely long time, it will not be dark at night, the sky will be equally bright everywhere.

 The relationships between the density, pressure, cosmological constant and radius of curvature of space in the Einstein cosmological model follow from equations (5.8) - (5.9) :